EarthPol/epmc-docs/docs/faq.md

 # Keep Inventory

 There is no keep inventory.
-You drop everything when you die :skull_and_crossbones: in the wildreness or a pvp area.
+You drop everything when you die :skull_and_crossbones:.

 If you die :skull_and_crossbones:, you will lose your items at that location and be teleported back to your town spawn, unless you have a `/home` set inside your town.
 If you don’t have a town, you’ll be teleported to the world spawn.
 There is no `/back`.